Q: What is SPARK?

 Q: Where do the funds raised by SPARK go and how much of the funds raised come from each source?

-A: Last year, the Foundation exceeded its fundraising goal of $1.4M.
-SPARK’s largest source of revenue is generated from the Annual Giving Campaign, which makes up more than 75%.
-Thanks to generous local and family business supporters, SPARK Biz makes up around 5% share.
-SPARK’s three fundraising events — Fun Run, Online Auction, Spring Spotlight Gala —raised around 22% of gross revenue combined with SchoolsRule contributing around 2%.
+A: Last year, the Foundation was just shy its fundraising goal of $1.5M.
+SPARK’s largest source of revenue is generated from the Annual Giving Campaign, which makes up 80%.
+Thanks to generous local and family business supporters, SPARK Biz, Online Auction, Spring Soiree and the Drive-In movie — raised around 22% of gross revenue combined with SchoolsRule contributing around 2%.

 Q: How much should I donate to the Annual Giving Campaign?

 A: We encourage people to give an amount that is meaningful to you and your family.
-The current gap that exists is more than $1 million, or approximately $965 per child in the District.
-This is what it costs to educate each student in our District.
-If that doesn’t feel like the right amount, please consider giving something that is comfortable.
-Every dollar makes a difference.
-We welcome and encourage gifts of any level so that everyone can participate in Annual Giving and have a stake in the education of all of our students.
+In order to reach our $1.5M fundraising goal, we are asking for a donation of $1,025 per child.
+If this does not feel like the right amount for your family, please consider a donation of any amount.
 Every single gift makes an impact for the students and it truly is a whole community effort to support our schools through SPARK.
 Please join us.

 Q: How do I make a donation?